Handbook Detail Page

 Emergency Expulsion: Emergency Expulsion shall mean an emergency removal from school for up to, and not exceeding, 10 consecutive school days by a school district superintendent or a designee of the superintendent.
 The superintendent or designee must have good and sufficient reason to believe that the student’s presence poses an immediate and continuing danger to the student, other students or school staff or an immediate and continuing threat of substantial disruption of the educational process.
 Emergency expulsions must end or be converted to another form of corrective action within 10 school days from the date of the emergency removal from school.
 Notice and due process rights will be provided when an emergency expulsion is converted to another form of corrective action (WAC 392-400-295).

-Suspension: Suspension shall mean a denial of attendance (other than for the balance of the immediate class, subject or activity period for discipline purposes) at any single subject or class, or full schedule of classes or subjects, and any combination of the foregoing for a stated period of time.
-Suspension also may include a denial of admission to or entry upon real and personal property that is owned, leased, rented or controlled by the District.
+Suspension: Suspension shall mean a denial of attendance (other than for the balance of the immediate class, subject or activity period for discipline purposes) at any single subject or class, or a full schedule of classes or subjects, and any combination of the foregoing for a stated period of time.
+The suspension also may include a denial of admission to or entry upon the real and personal property that is owned, leased, rented or controlled by the District.

 Short-Term Suspension: means a suspension, including in-school suspension, for any portion of a calendar day up to and not exceeding 10 consecutive school days.

 Long-Term Suspension: means a suspension that exceeds 10 school days, but not longer than the length of an academic term, as defined by the school board.
 A long-term suspension will not be imposed as a form of discretionary discipline.